R-Type Final: Gameplay

 Final provides 101 playable ships, including altered versions of ships appearing in previous R-Type games, together with many original ones.
 They are unlocked through a branching system accessed via the R Museum, which was originally featured in R-Types.
 The PlayStation 2's internal clock is incorporated into each ship's development history (shown through a commemorative plaque) when certain in-game tasks are completed.
 For example, ships unlocked in 2008 will be seen in the game as having been rolled out in 2168.

-The level physicality and enemies change size and character depending on the difficulty setting chosen by the player, providing different flight paths and playing experience for each level.

 Reception

-R-Type Final received "generally favorable" reviews, according to a review aggregator website Metacritic.
+The game received "generally favorable reviews" according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 33 out of 40.
+GamePro said of the game, "For fans of the genre who thought 2D shooters were phased out to extinction, R-Type Final is a sweet reminder that some types of tried-and-true gameplay never go out of style."

-In a special edition of Edge magazine, listing their 100 top videogames of all-time, R-Type Final was the only horizontal shooter on the list.
+In a special edition of Edge, listing their 100 top videogames of all-time, the game was the only horizontal shooter on the list.